Slackadays/Hajime/README.md

 There are several prerequisites as of this writing.
 You'll need a Linux, or at least POSIX-compliant, system.
 Hajime was designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.
 Your system will also need to be 64-bit x86 or ARM.

 # What's up With That Name?
 "Hajime" is just "begin" in Japanese.
-I know this because I hear it a lot when practicing judo.
+I know this because I hear it every time I train with my judo professor.

 # Instructions
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the version appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run